pizzaboxer/rbxgsconhost/README.md

 Excuse the horrid code, this is my first time touching C++ in like over 2 years or something.
 Don't run this in a production environment (yet) please.
 There's a lot of things to currently be fixed and improved.
 As it stands this is just a rough proof-of-concept.

 This *must* be compiled using MSVC 8 on Visual Studio 2005.
+Releases are given if you don't feel like spending a few hours setting up an environment to do that.

 Things that still need doing:
 - Make Ctrl+C work